 The composting method in the BuLL household is lazy and cheap.
 We have a fancy organic bucket (an empty ice cream container) and put food scraps into it.

 Food scraps are everything not eaten but were attached to food (banana peels, apple cores, eggshells, moldy food, etc.).
-This container of goodies hangs out in the fridge until full.
+This container of worm food hangs out in the fridge until full.

 The organic bucket has a premium parking spot in the fridge because, if it’s left out, it will start to decompose in the kitchen.
 Not an ideal place for the stench of rotting food.

 Once full, it joins its compost friends in a barrel outside.
 The barrel is a large black container that has no bottom.
-The point of this barrel is to make a warm, moist place for bacteria and other tiny life.
-They eat the scraps and turn it into dirt.
-The tiny life needs water, food, and a nice place to live create more tiny life.
+The point of this barrel is to turn it into a hot, moist island teeming with tiny life.
+Tiny life needs water, food, and a nice place to live create more tiny life.
 We provide the food and occasional watering and, they do what they were born to do, turn waste into soil!

 Randomly, it gets stirred to make sure everything is cooking evenly.
-It used to take six months to convert table scraps to premium garden soil, but it’s less in a warmer climate.
+It used to take 6 months to convert table scraps to premium garden soil, but it’s less in a warmer climate.

 Nature is My Drug of Choice